On the consistency of ZF with an elementary embedding from $V_{\lambda+2}$ into $V_{\lambda+2}$: Background

-We first state some definitions and facts about the existence and uniqueness of extensions of embeddings to $I_{0,\lambda}$-embeddings, which are relevant to the models we construct in the main proof; these things are basically as in \cite{woodin_sem2} (although recall we only assume $\ZF$), and also see \cite{cumulative_periodicity} for more on the measure defined below:
+We will now state some definitions and facts about extensions of given embeddings to $I_{0,\lambda}$-embeddings $j$, in particular on existence and uniqueness of such extensions, and in fact some generalizations thereof in which $j$ will be the embedding of a relevant triple $(\Lll,\lambda,j)$.
+These things are basically as in \cite{woodin_sem2} (although recall we only assume $\ZF$); also see \cite{cumulative_periodicity_pub_online_first} for more on the measure defined below: